pilotmoon/popclipweb/site/kb/troubleshooting.md

 ![](media/shot-missing-actions-1.png#bar "Only Search and Copy are appearing!
 Is there something wrong?")

-It is normal for only some of the enabled actions to appear in the PopClip bar.
-This is because PopClip only shows those actions that are applicable to the current text selection and context.
-For example:
+To keep visual clutter down, PopClip's bar is intelligent; it only displays actions relevant to your current text selection and context.
+Here's a quick

-- The Cut and Paste actions will only appear if you have invoked PopClip in a place where text can be cut or pasted.
-So they won't appear when selecting normal text on a webpage, for example.
-But they would appear when writing text in an app like Mail or TextEdit.

-- The Open Link action will only appear if you have selected a URL, for example:
-  `https://apple.com/mac/`.

-- The Dictionary action will only appear if you have selected a dictionary word.
+rundown:

+- **Cut & Paste:** They'll show up when you use PopClip in text-editing zones, like Mail or TextEdit.
+Don't expect them when selecting read-only text on webpages.

+- **Open Link:** Only visible when a URL is selected, e.g., `https://apple.com/mac/`.

+- **Dictionary:** Appears when a dictionary word is highlighted.

-- The Reveal in Finder action will only appear if you have selected a file or folder path that exists locally, for example: `~/Documents/`.
+- **Reveal in Finder:** This pops up for valid local file or folder paths, like `~/Documents/`.

-- The Spelling action will only appear if you have selected editable text that is misspelled and for which there are suggestions available in at least one of the enabled languages.
+- **Spelling:** For editable, misspelled words when there are correction suggestions in your set languages.

-- Actions added by extensions have similar conditions that determine whether they appear, on a per-action basis.
+- **Extension-added actions:** These also have specific conditions; they show up depending on their designed context.

-If, given the above explanation, you are still sure that an action is failing to appear when it should, please [let me know](/support).
-Be specific about action that isn't appearing, the app you are selecting text in, and the exact text you have selected.
+If, after understanding the above, you believe an action should be visible but isn't, please [provide details](/support).
+Specify the action, the app you're in, and the exact text selected.

 ### Remove and re-add Accessibility permission